-This is one of the top three most asked questions.
-One I get asked quite a bit after the Holidays each year and then on and off throughout the year.
+This is one of the topmost asked-about topics.
+I get asked quite a bit, particularly after the holidays and then on and off throughout the year.

 Why do some struggle with the process of thanking and being thanked?
-Not sure.
-What I can tell you, based on the emails sent to me here at NetManners.com and over at BusinessEmailEtiquette.com, is that folks are uncomfortable with the thanking gig.
+I’m really not sure.
+Based on the emails sent to me here at NetManners.com and over at BusinessEmailEtiquette.com, I can tell you that folks are uncomfortable with the thanking gig.

-Being NetManners is about “every day email etiquette”, that’s the point ov view we’ll discuss here today.
+Being NetManners is about “everyday email etiquette,” that’s the point of view we’ll discuss here today.

 Do you thank someone for sending you a thank you email?

 How much back and forth is required before safely assuming everyone has been thanked and welcomed enough?
-There is a point in every communication where replying is not constructive or has no value other than to repeat the obvious.
+There is a point in every communication where replying is not constructive or has no value other than repeating the obvious.

 I get thanked all the time by kind folks who ask for my advice.
 I don’t respond with a “You’re Welcome” unless the Sender’s thank you email included either additional questions or comments that I feel I can add to the conversation by replying.